Propagation of multiplicity-freeness property for holomorphic vector bundles: Introduction

 \section{Introduction}

-Propagation of unitarity from fibers to spaces of sections (more generally, stalks to cohomologies) is one of the most fundamental results in representation theory.
-Propagation theory of unitarity was established by Mackey \cite{xmackey} for induced representations in 1950s and by Vogan \cite{xvu} and Wallach \cite{xwal} for cohomologically induced representations in 1980s.

-Multiplicity-freeness is another important concept in representation theory that generalizes irreducibility.
-The goal of this paper is to provide a propagation theorem of \textit{multiplicity-freeness} from fibers to spaces of sections for holomorphic vector bundles.

-Let us begin by recalling the definition of multiplicity-freeness for unitary representations.
-By a theorem of Mautner--Teleman, any unitary representation $\pi$ of a locally compact group $G$ can be decomposed into the direct integral of irreducible unitary representations:
+In representation theory, unitarity is an important concept, in particular, when we apply the classic philosophy --- analysis and synthesis, namely, an attempt to understand things built up from the smallest ones.
+This is embodied by a theorem of Mautner and Teleman stating that any unitary representation $\pi$ of a locally compact group $G$ can be decomposed into the direct integral of irreducible unitary representations: